Learn something new every day More Info... by email

 Historically, hernia repair was accomplished by pushing the herniated organs back into place, and sewing the weakened tissue back together so that the organs could not protrude.
 However, this type of repair was vulnerable to recurrence, since the surgery created a weak spot.
-When a hernia mesh is applied, the mesh covers the weak area, sort of like a tire patch, and it is sutured in place.
+When the mesh is applied, it covers the weak area, rather like a tire patch, and it is sutured in place.
 The mesh holds back the organs while the area heals, and promotes the growth of new connective tissue across the mesh to reduce the risk of recurrence.

 The hernia mesh is designed to be left at the site.
 In some cases, the mesh remains intact, while in other instances, it may bioabsorb, breaking down over time as the site heals just like absorbable stitches do.
 Hernia mesh is non-reactive, and it should not cause infections, the development of allergies, or other complications.
 The surgeon chooses a mesh which best fits a client's case and the surgeon's experience, and many meshes can be cut to size for specific applications.